Our Aim

 Peerie School, Big Dreams

 This matches our firm belief that no matter our location, our our circumstances, we go on to achieve great things; we can be who we dream or dare to be.
-At the front door of our school we display and celebrate our former students and over the past 2 years we have had examples of professional sportspeople (representing Scotland at the Commonwealth Games), geologists, teachers, volunteers in the 3rd sector, quantity surveyors and more.
+At the front door of our school we have displayed and celebrated our former students and over the years we have had examples of professional sportspeople (representing Scotland at the Commonwealth Games), geologists, teachers, volunteers in the 3rd sector, quantity surveyors, boat captains, engineers and more.
 This matches our school motto and the fact that we can do anything and be anyone.
 Being rural and remote does not hold us back, far from it – it’s what makes us unique and we are proud to celebrate that.

 Our Island